theodox/theodox.github.io/pelican/content/egg_man.md

 Title: Save The Environment 2: I am the .Egg Man
 Date: 2014-07-05 23:00:00.001
 Category: blog
-Tags: , , , ,
+Tags: maya, python, distribution, tools
-Slug: _save_the_environment_2_i_am_the_egg_man
+Slug: egg_man
 Authors: Steve Theodore
 Summary: pending

-In my last, bumper-sticker-laden post I offered to share a little bit about the way I pack up my tools for users.
+In my last, [bumper-sticker-laden post](save_the_environment.html) I offered to share a little bit about the way I pack up my tools for users.
 This time I'll try to actually describe the process.

 After a all the buildup, I wish I could make this sound more high tech and impressive.
 Basically, I just pack up what I have and send it all out to my users in a big ol' zip file.
 The zip ends up on their Maya's PYTHONPATH, and gives them exactly the same stuff I had when I created the zip.
 That's kind of it.
 It's basically a simplified version of a [python egg](http://mrtopf.de/blog/en/a-small-introduction-to-python-eggs/); however since I'm distributing an entire ecosystem in one shot I've opted to do the packaging myself instead of relying on [setuptools](https://pypi.python.org/pypi/setuptools) and all of its complex dependency management arrangements.